puppetlabs/puppetlabs-mysql/README.md

 replicate-do-db = base2
 ~~~

+To implement version specific parameters you can use [mysqld-5.5] syntax which is only read by MySQL version 5.5.
+This allows one config for different versions of MySQL.

 ### Creating a database

 To use `mysql::db` to create a database with a user and assign some privileges: